Mrs C Dhamia

 The school has taught Russian for over five decades and we are one of the leading schools for Russian in the country.
 Russian appears to be difficult due to its different alphabet but actually the alphabet is easy and fun to learn.

 Spanish is increasing in world importance.
 There will soon be more Spanish than English speakers in America.
 It is not a difficult language and pupils quickly develop confidence in communicating in Spanish.
-Students had the chance to visit Barcelona in 2016.
+Students had the chance to visit Madrid in 2019.

 Key Stage 3: